1 / 10

 Insurance groups and costs

 The Audi badge might attract slightly more expensive insurance premiums than mainstream alternatives, but the difference will be marginal unless you're a young or new driver.
+You might want to take a look at our guide to the cheapest Audi models to insure.

 The 30 TFSI in Technik trim will be the cheapest to insure, in insurance group 15.
 That jumps up to group 21E for the 25 TFSI, while diesels start from group 17 for the 30 TDI.